How can future trends in the food and beverage industry and developments in consumer behavior be used for press work and public relations?

 How can I identify trends as a food producer?

-As a PR agency for F&B, culinary, enjoyment and travel clients, we have many years of know-how in the food sector and are always monitoring the latest developments.
+As a PR agency for F&B, culinary, enjoyment and travel clients, we have many years of know-how in the food sector.
+And we are always monitoring the latest developments.
 After all, we want to do exciting storytelling, bring off professional and creative PR measures and put our food clients’ products in the right light.
 These three elements help us with staying up to date:

 - Track the change on social media